impensavel/essence/docs/CSVEssence.md

 }
 ```

 ## Input types
-The `extract()` method allows us to consume CSV data from a few input types.
+The `extract()` method allows consuming CSV data from a few input types.
 Currently supported are `string`, `resource` (normally a result of a `fopen()`) and `SplFileInfo`.

 ### String